 Running a training organisation is complicated.
 Students must be found through marketing, then enrolled, billed, trained, and assessed.
 Trainers need to organise courses, classes, teaching resources, assessments, and maintain up-to-date knowledge to continue as effective trainers.
 The business must manage all of this and more, while complying with ASQA’s strict regulatory standards.

-It’s a marvel that training organisations were able to survive in the age before software, when management was achieved with paper, slotted into row upon row of filing cabinets haunted by pimply-faced filers.
-Today, the complexity of training is tamed with a piece of software called a student management system (SMS), which manages almost every aspect of a training business.
+It’s a marvel that training organisations were able to survive in the age before software, when management was achieved with paper, slotted into row upon row of filing cabinets haunted by caffeine-fuelled filers.
+Today, the complexity of training is streamlined with a piece of software called a student management system (SMS), which manages almost every aspect of a training business.
 The software is also known as a student information system, student management software, a school management system, or RTO software, but all solve the same problem: making the niggly day-to-day processes of training simpler, to free up time for critical activities such as growing the business.
 Because training is so complicated, having an SMS is a legal requirement for RTOs (registered training organisations) in Australia.

 A student management system’s features must cover a range of critical areas, listed below.